Ecuador

 PhotoKemitoEneDanielMartinezWWFPeru1

-After an early breakfast, we'll make our way back to the Napo River and take a motorized canoe ride to the clay lick, one of the most fascinating displays of the wild world.
-Hundreds of parrots and parakeets gather here to eat the mineral-rich soil, an important part of their diet.
+After an early breakfast, we'll return to the Napo River and take a motorized canoe ride to the clay lick, one of the most fascinating displays of the wild world.
+Hundreds of parrots and parakeets gather here to eat the mineral-rich soil, an essential part of their diet.

-Then we'll visit the indigenous community of Pilchi where we'll learn about how the first nations of the Amazon lived for thousands of years, including how they dress, what they eat, how they cook, and the many ways they use what the forest provides in their daily lives - a truly unique, fascinating and fun experience!
+Then we'll visit the indigenous community of Pilchi where we'll learn about how the first nations of the Amazon lived for thousands of years, including how they dress, what they eat, how they cook, and the many ways they use what the forest provides in their daily lives - a truly unique and fascinating experience!

 Don’t be shy to ask them questions, and be brave to try some of the traditional drinks and food!
 They love to share their ancestral knowledge and spread awareness about their culture.

 After lunch, we'll take a fantastic walk on the Coto Trail to the edge of the Garza Cocha Lagoon.
-In the afternoon, the light from the sun makes this walk an amazing experience and the perfect opportunity to enjoy the beauty of the forest.
-The naturalist will expound on the creatures we discover.
-We'll also encounter medicinal plants that have been used for thousands of years.
+In the afternoon, the light from the sun makes this walk a tremendous experience and the perfect opportunity to enjoy the beauty of the forest.
+The naturalist will discuss the creatures and medicinal plants we come upon, giving us a better understanding of the weird and awe-inspiring world of the Amazon.

 It's been a busy day.
 Let's relax and have a leisurely dinner.